2019 Seminar Summaries

 September 11, Terrorism, and Response

-The shocking event of September 11 merits attention beyond what the media have covered.
-Why was the U.S. the target of those terrible attacks?
-Who was Osama bin Laden, and what were the goals, strategies, and tactics of Al Qaeda?
+The shocking event of September 11th merits attention beyond what the media have covered.
+Why was the U.S. the target of those attacks?
+Who was Osama bin Laden, and what have been the goals and strategies of Al Qaeda?
 What explains the rise of ISIS and Islamic militancy in the Middle East?
 Why and how has terrorism become internationalized?
 How should the U.S. respond to terrorism?
-These are the major questions that we will discuss in this seminar.
+These are the major questions that we will address in this seminar.
 In addition to discussing September 11th as a case, we will look at terrorism in general and issues related to counterterrorism to a lesser extent.